libvips/php-vips-ext/README.md

 # Low-level PHP binding for libvips

 This extension lets you use the libvips image processing library from PHP 7.

-It is intentionally very low-level: modules such as https://github.com/libvips/php-vips try to layer a nice API on top of this.
+This is not supposed to be used directly!
+Install this, then use [php-vips](https://github.com/libvips/php-vips) to layer a nice (and documented!)
+API on top of this extension.

 libvips is fast and needs little memory.
 The [`vips-php-bench`]( https://github.com/jcupitt/php-vips-bench) repository tests